moj-analytical-services/user-guidance/source/documentation/tools/ide-maintenance-policy/index.md

 Each release will adopt [Semantic Versioning](https://semver.org).

-In GitHub, we will include detailed release notes for each tool.
-You can find these here:
+We will publish release notes of all changes for each tool.
+You can find these on GitHub:

 - [JupyterLab Releases](https://github.com/ministryofjustice/analytical-platform-jupyterlab/releases)
 - [Visual Studio Code Releases](https://github.com/ministryofjustice/analytical-platform-visual-studio-code/releases)